(DH) The Medium and the Message: An Introduction to Media Theory

 Weekly Schedule

-Last week we considered doubled bodies through mirror media.
-Writing, too, is a form of proliferating new selves and presences.
-Writing has become so prevalent a tool in most cultures that we take it for granted; but, like fire, writing irrevocably altered the face of human civilizations.
-What are the affordances, contingencies, and hidden implications of having the written record as a predominant means of preservation?
-Is writing the mother of all media?
-How does the existence of writing facilitate power?
-Key concepts: Apply Winkler’s hedgehog-and-hare media model to writing; writing as a medium enables a) unprecedented forms of storage capacity, and b) exertion of control over time and space; media always favour some groups of people at the expense of others.
+Writing has become so prevalent a tool in most cultures that we take it for granted.
+But, like fire, writing irrevocably altered the face of human civilizations.
+What are the affordances, contingencies, and hidden implications of the written record as a means of preservation?
+How does writing facilitate power?

 Week 7: Recess week

 The nineteenth century saw the rise of world-changing inventions for storing and transmitting information: photography, phonography, telegraphy.
-Photography introduces a revolutionary way of recording images––writing not with pen and pencil, but with the chemical processing of light.
-Key concepts: Time-axis manipulation; distinctions between recording in the “real” vs. the “symbolic”; new media are accompanied by huge hype.
-McLuhan’s media models: “Hot” and “cool” media; the content of a new medium is always an older medium.
-Kittler’s media models: Temporality in sound- and image-recording.
+Photography introduces a revolutionary way of recording images through the chemical processing of light.

-This week is devoted to student presentations.
-We will also reflect on what students have learned in the course via Ken Liu’s short science-fiction story.
+This week we will hear student presentations and reflect on what we have learned in the course via a science-fiction short story.

 Instructor